-Demand for new services will be managed through a combination of managing existing assets, upgrading of existing assets and maintenance to extend the lives of existing assets.
+Demand for new services will be managed through a combination of managing existing assets, upgrading of existing assets and providing new assets to meet demand and demand management.
 Demand management practices include non-asset solutions, insuring against risks and managing failures.

 Non-asset solutions focus on providing the required service without the need for the council to own the assets.
-Examples of non-asset solutions include providing services from existing infrastructure such as aquatic centres and libraries that may be in another council area or public toilets provided in commercial premises.
+Examples of non-asset solutions include providing services from existing infrastructure such as improving overland flow paths on private land.